The following commentary is based on the draft Building Safety Bill. It is therefore subject to change and provided for information only.

 The Building Safety Manager will be appointed by the Accountable Person.
-However, the Building Safety Bill will amend the Landlord and Tenant Act 1985 to allow the recovery of building safety costs by the landlord through a new building safety charge, which amongst other things, is expected to cover the additional costs of the Building Safety Manager.
+However, the Building Safety Bill amends the Landlord and Tenant Act 1985 to allow the recovery of building safety costs by the landlord through a new building safety charge, which amongst other things, will cover the additional costs of the Building Safety Manager.

-The legislation will require high-levels of transparency in the collection, administration and use of the building safety charge, thus requiring Building Safety Managers and Accountable Persons to maintain excellent records and systems throughout.
+The Bill requires high-levels of transparency in the collection, administration and use of the building safety charge, thus requiring Building Safety Managers and Accountable Persons to maintain excellent records and systems throughout.

 What should Accountable Persons look for in choosing a Building Safety Manager?

 The Accountable Person will need to have high-levels of trust and confidence in their Building Safety Manager.
-They will play an essential role in maintaining the safety and compliance of their buildings, as well as help the Accountable Person comply with their own duties.
-When selecting a Building Safety Manager, Accountable Persons may wish to consider whether candidates/organisation have:
+They will play an essential role in maintaining the safety and compliance of their buildings, helping the Accountable Person comply with their duties.
+When selecting a Building Safety Manager, Accountable Persons may wish to consider whether candidates/organisations have:

 - Access to a broad range of building safety related disciplines and capabilities, including fire risk assessing, the building regulations, auditing, fire engineering, materials engineering, information management, resident engagement, surveying and human factors.

-- An ability to support the Accountable Person comply with their own duties – for example supporting the development or refresh of the building safety case, development of plans to address key risks and develop an appropriate resident engagement strategy.
+- An ability to support the Accountable Person comply with their duties – for example supporting the development or refresh of the building safety case, development of plans to address key risks and support the development of an appropriate resident engagement strategy.